danieltjw/aifutures/README.md

 A friendly I-AGI's main concern is the lack on coordination between individuals leading to a lot of wasteful efforts and disregard for the common good.

+Near-term focus with a lack of concern for long-term and wider issues.

 ### Focus on Collective Security

 These societies focuses on collective security over individual freedoms.